Introducing: Hope Dominos

 Faith or fear.
 Hope or despair.
 Compassion or indifference.
 We make these choices every day.
 How YOU choose to engage in the world and in relation to others has a DOMINO EFFECT on everyone around you.

 The combined impact of our individual choices defines our culture.

-Hope Domino is a collaborative effort to promote positive culture & inspire joy.
+Hope Dominos is a collaborative effort to promote positive culture & inspire joy.

 For the next year —implementing an idea I incubated April-July 2016 in Residence at TED headquarters in New York City — I will travel around the United States on a “listening tour” to explore culture, identity and leadership through inclusive conversations and fun activities facilitated by local and national partners — while celebrating and elevating everyday people who make their communities and this country a great place to live.

 In the same spirit, we will explore the Art of Migration — through personal stories of migrants and refugees.
 The act of “leaving familiar surroundings behind and venturing into the unknown with uncertainty” serves as a catalyst for realizing innate human qualities that we all possess but don’t always have occasion to realize — courage, strength, resilience, creativity, hope, faith, humility, among other things.
 When practiced well, like an art, migration increases adaptability and expands a person’s capacity for risk and change.
 These are skills that benefit everyone, and we can look to the migrant experience as a guide and inspiration.